aws-samples/startup-kit-templates/README.md

 #### Adding an Application

-An app template is forthcoming to automate the process of setting up an app in AWS Elastic Beanstalk.
-However, it is not necessary to use an app template to leverage the benefits of the other templates.
+Using the app template automates the process of setting up an app in AWS Elastic Beanstalk.
+However, it is not necessary to use the app template to leverage the benefits of the other templates.
 You can add an application on top of the infrastructure created in steps [1] to [3] using any technologies of your choice.

-For example, you can use Elastic Beanstalk to set up a load balanced, highly available environment.
-Alternatively, you can manually set up a load balancer and an autoscaling group (ASG).
+For example, you can use the Elastic Beanstalk console to set up a load balanced, highly available environment.
+Alternatively, you can directly set up a load balancer and an autoscaling group (ASG) without using Elastic Beanstalk.
 To ensure your app is highly available, make sure to spin up at least two server instances in separate availability zones.

 As you add application components on top of the infrastructure created with the templates, make sure that each component is (a) set up in the VPC created in